Training tools for developing great people skills.

 The Personal Style Inventory is a combination of assessment and workshop similar to the communication style assessment.
 However, rather than focusing solely on communication, the Personal Style Inventory assesses many personality traits, including:

 Using a 32-statement assessment, employees can discover where they fall on these spectrums and use that self-awareness to identify potential problems in their work interactions, particularly with people who conflict with their styles.
-The workshop guides this process and encourages further personal and professional development, including skills that can carry over into personal lives and further career advancement.
+The workshop guides this process and encourages further personal and professional development, including developing a skill set that can carry over into personal lives and further career growth.

-Companies that invest in ongoing professional development across all levels of their organization, from annual conferences to micro-learning to across-the-board assessments, tend to be the most effective and productive firms on the planet.
+Companies that invest in ongoing professional development opportunities across all levels of their organization, from mentorship to annual conferences to micro-learning to across-the-board assessments, tend to be the most effective and productive firms on the planet.
 Are you one of them?

 Do you or your company have any questions about professional development?
-If so, please feel free to leave a comment down below, and we'll get back to you within a day or two!
+If so, please feel free to leave a comment down below, and we'll get back to you!
 We make it a point to reply to every question we receive and would be more than happy to assist you by answering any questions you may have!

 About our author